Moving Abroad Checklist Part 1 – How to Make…

 This is the first of a series of posts about making a moving abroad checklist, something that business travelers, expatriates, or exchange students should do to make their life far from home much easier.

 And we will start with a very neglected subject.

 The time to repair the roof is when the sun is shining.

 John F. Kennedy, former U.S. President.

 It is not common to board a plane and start a new life focusing on what to do if unexpected and unpleasant situations happen.
 Sometimes you prepare yourself for the difficulties you judge possible, like homesickness (if you are worried about it, check this article), not passing the probation time of your new employer, or not being approved at university.
-As much as my experience shows me, expatriates are often well prepared for the problems arising at the beginning of their life abroad.

 However, time passes and you get more settled, more comfortable with your surrounding, and take things for granted.
 Therefore, this rule is more useful to anyone already living far from home for some time.

 The type of surprises that can storm your life vary between countries.

 - If you are living in the Middle East, you may get locked in civil unrest or geopolitical disputes.